HL7/rtq-ig/input/pagecontent/index.md

-### Overview

 The Response to Question (RTQ) Implementation Guide provides a standardized, FHIR R5-based framework for the exchange of formal questions from health authorities to sponsors/applicants and structured responses in return, using only the `Questionnaire` and `QuestionnaireResponse` resources.

 This IG enables:

-- **Health Authority Questions**: Structured, uniquely identified questionnaires issued during regulatory review of medicinal product applications.
+- **Health Authority Questions**: Structured, uniquely identified questionnaires issued during regulatory review of regulated product applications, including harmonized templates supporting initial marketing authorizations, variations, and post-authorization procedures.
 - **Sponsor Responses**: Complete, traceable answers submitted via `QuestionnaireResponse`, with support for evidence, references, and attachments.
-- **Regulatory Traceability**: Direct linkage between each question item and its corresponding response, ensuring auditability and compliance.
+- **Regulatory Traceability**: Direct, item-level linkage between each question and its corresponding response, ensuring full auditability and compliance throughout the product lifecycle.

-Built exclusively on HL7 FHIR R5 `Questionnaire` and `QuestionnaireResponse`, RTQ ensures semantic precision, regulatory alignment, and seamless integration within life sciences and healthcare information systems.
+Built exclusively on HL7 FHIR R5 `Questionnaire` and `QuestionnaireResponse`, RTQ delivers semantic precision, regulatory alignment, and seamless integration within life sciences and healthcare information systems.

 ### Scope
 - Profiling of `Questionnaire` for health authority question sets
-- Profiling of `QuestionnaireResponse` for sponsor replies
+- Profiling of `QuestionnaireResponse` for sponsor/applicant replies
-- Extension definitions for regulatory metadata (e.g., question ID, due date, response status, submission context)
+- Extension definitions for regulatory metadata (e.g., question ID, due date, response status, submission context, procedure tracking)
 - Item-level guidance on structure, coding, and linkage
-- Example `Questionnaire`/`QuestionnaireResponse` pairs for typical regulatory scenarios
+- Example `Questionnaire`/`QuestionnaireResponse` pairs for typical regulatory scenarios, including initial marketing authorization applications, type I/II variations, and post-authorization commitments/fulfillments

 ### Out of Scope
 - Use of any FHIR resources other than `Questionnaire` and `QuestionnaireResponse`
-- Full submission packaging, gateway protocols, or exchange of the question and response (refer to the APIX for medicinal products Implementation Guide)
+- Full submission packaging, gateway protocols, or exchange mechanisms for the question and response (refer to the [API for Exchange of Medicinal Product Information (APIX) Implementation Guide](https://build.fhir.org/ig/HL7/APIX---API-Exchange-for-Medicinal-Products/branches/main/index.html))
 - Long-term document archiving

 ### Background
 In biopharmaceutical regulatory affairs, health authorities routinely issue formal questions to sponsors during the review of marketing authorization applications, variations, and other submissions for medicinal products.
-These questions are exchanged as Word or PDF via email, portals, or unstructured documents, leading to challenges related to high manual effort, low capacity, limited traceability and searchability.
+These questions are traditionally exchanged as Word or PDF documents via email or portals, resulting in high manual effort, limited traceability, and poor searchability.

-The absence of a standardized digital format hinders automation, such as question triage, duplicate detection, and analytics on regulatory trends.
-This Implementation Guide addresses these gaps by leveraging FHIR R5's `Questionnaire` and `QuestionnaireResponse` resources to model questions as reusable, itemized templates and responses as linked, versioned instances.
+The absence of a standardized digital format hinders automation (e.g., question triage, duplicate detection) and prevents meaningful analytics on regulatory trends across procedures and authorities.
+This Implementation Guide addresses these gaps by leveraging FHIR R5 `Questionnaire` and `QuestionnaireResponse` resources to model questions as reusable, itemized templates and responses as versioned, machine-readable instances.

-By enabling machine-readable Q&A, RTQ facilitates efficient lifecycle management, cross-authority harmonization, and data-driven insights into review patterns.
+By enabling structured, machine-readable Q&A exchange, RTQ supports efficient lifecycle management, cross-authority harmonization, and data-driven insights into regulatory review patterns.

-### Key Use Cases

-1. **Regulatory Clarification Requests**
-   Health authorities issue a `Questionnaire` with categorized, versioned questions; sponsors reply using a linked `QuestionnaireResponse`.

-2. **Automated Question Intake and Triage**
-   Enable systems to automatically receive incoming `Questionnaire` instances, parse and categorize individual questions (e.g., by therapeutic area, submission type, or data domain), and determine whether a question has been previously asked using structured identifiers, text similarity, or coded metadata.

-3. **Structured Question Repository and Analytics**
-   Create a searchable, versioned repository of `Questionnaire` and `QuestionnaireResponse` instances to support advanced search, trend analysis, data mining, and predictive analytics on regulatory interactions (e.g., identifying frequently asked question patterns or forecasting review timelines).

-4. **Cross-Authority Reuse**
-   Standardized `Questionnaire` templates enable consistent questioning across regions and facilitate harmonized response strategies.

-5. **Operational Efficiency and Capacity Expansion**
-   Reduce manual effort in question handling and response preparation for sponsors, enabling biopharmaceutical companies to manage and file more simultaneous regulatory applications.
-For health authorities, streamlined processing reduces administrative burden and increases capacity to handle growing volumes of submissions and review activities.

 ### Target Audience
 - Regulatory affairs teams in biopharmaceutical organizations
-- Health authority question coordinators and reviewers
+- Health authority question coordinators, project managers, and reviewers
 - IT system architects building regulatory exchange platforms
-- FHIR implementers in life sciences
+- Software vendors developing structured authoring tools and FHIR-compliant systems for regulators and life science companies